Crestron/CH5ShellUtilitiesCli/src/cli/import-components/README.md

     yarn import:components [options]
     npm run import:components [options]

-You could use shortcuts as the following:
-    yarn imp:c
-    npm run imp:c

 Options:
     -h, --help,         Help for Importing components from the './app/project/components/' folder -z, --zipFile,      Prefix for full location path of the zip file to be imported